steve1281/kubernetes_tutorial/nginx-example/README.md

 ## wrap up
 ```
-This is a bit hacky I think, and we could probably do a better/(easier?) job my messing with Docker direcly.
+This is a bit hacky I think, and we could probably do a better/(easier?) job messing with Docker direcly.
 Still, some could info here, wrt to techniques.
 ```